-- Arrangement for down payment for the replacement of tampered meters for indigent clients, only 1st and 2nd offences, can be approved by the Director Operational Service or his nominee, or the Chief Financial Officer or his/her nominee. - ii) The Accounting Officer may appoint an independent person to investigate a meter tampering when requested. - 5.12.3 Rates And Instalment - 5.12.3.1 The property rates are levied annually in July and are payable in twelve equal instalments, but customers may apply to pay annually on or before 30 September.
+i) Arrangement for down payment for the replacement of tampered meters, only 1st offence, can be approved by the Director Operational Service or his nominee, or the Chief Financial Officer or his nominee.

+5.12.3 Rates And Instalment

-- 5.12.3.2 If three monthly instalments are unpaid, the remaining instalments are immediately due and payable. - 5.12.3.3 Matters related to rates are more comprehensively dealt with in the property rates policy in accordance with the Local Government: Property Rates Act 2004, Act nr.
-6 of 2004 including any amendments and regulations. - 5.12.4 Sewerage And Refuse removal - 5.12.4.1 The sewerage and refuse removal are levied annually in July and are payable in twelve equal instalments, but customers may apply to pay annually on or before 30 September. - 5.12.4.1 If three instalments are unpaid, the remaining instalments are immediately due and payable.
+- 5.12.3.1 The property rates are levied annually in July and are payable in twelve equal instalments, but customers may apply to pay annually on or before 30 September. - 5.12.3.2 If three monthly instalments are unpaid, the remaining instalments are immediately due and payable. - 5.12.3.3 Matters related to rates are more comprehensively dealt with in the property rates policy in accordance with the Local Government: Property Rates Act 2004, Act nr.
+6 of 2004 - 5.12.4 Sewerage And Refuse removal - 5.12.4.1 The sewerage and refuse removal are levied annually in July and are payable in twelve equal instalments, but customers may apply to pay annually on or before 30 September.

+5.12.4.1 If three instalments are unpaid, the remaining instalments are immediately due and payable.